-Brent Wieand is a personal injury attorney who can help you understand the law.
+Our personal injury attorneys can help you understand the law.
 Although your incident may appear straightforward, there are many factors to consider.
 Were there previous complaints about an existing hazard?
 Was the owner aware of the condition?
 Were you partially at fault?
 These are only a few of the factors that a personal injury firms will consider when investigating your case.

-If you or a loved one has suffered from a slip and fall injury would like a free legal consultation, call attorney Brent Wieand at (215) 666-7777.
+If you or a loved one has suffered from a slip and fall injury would like a free legal consultation, call the Wieand Law Firm at (215) 666-7777.

 If you are caused to trip and fall because of a defective or dangerous condition of the property, such as a raised sidewalk, pothole or wet floor you may be entitled to compensation for damages.

-Brent Wieand is a slip and fall lawyer in Philadelphia who handles personal injury cases throughout Southeastern Pennsylvania including Montgomery County.
-He has extensive experience litigating premises liability cases and has recovered numerous settlements and awards for persons injured by property defects such as raised sidewalks, wet floors, icy sidewalks, icy parking lots and holes in the sidewalk or street.
-If you fell on a property defect and you were injured, call Brent Wieand today for a free legal consultation at (215) 666-7777.
+We have slip and fall lawyers in Philadelphia who handles personal injury cases throughout Southeastern Pennsylvania including Montgomery County.
+Our firm has extensive experience litigating premises liability cases and has recovered numerous settlements and awards for persons injured by property defects such as raised sidewalks, wet floors, icy sidewalks, icy parking lots and holes in the sidewalk or street.
+If you fell on a property defect and you were injured, call us today for a free legal consultation at (215) 666-7777.

 There are four elements needed to prove a premises liability case: 1) duty 2) breach of duty 3) causation and 4) damages.
 Each of these elements are explained in greater detail below.